juju/docs/src/en/charms-upgrading.md

 # Upgrading applications

-An application is upgraded with the `upgrade-charm` command, where the upgrade candidate is known as the *revision*.
-The default channel is naturally the channel of the currently deployed charm.
+An application's charm is upgraded with the `upgrade-charm` command, where the upgrade candidate is known as the *revision*.
+The default channel is the channel of the currently deployed charm.

 !!!
 Note: